Microsoft Windows (PowerShell)¶

 Tip

-Before proceeding, verify that the machine is already created in Certificate Manager - SaaS.
-Also, ensure that you’ve completed the prerequisite configuration steps for the Microsoft Windows (PowerShell) machine.
+Before you begin, verify that the machine is created in Certificate Manager - SaaS and that you completed the prerequisite configuration steps.

 - Sign in to Certificate Manager - SaaS.

-- Select the Microsoft Windows (PowerShell) machine to provision a certificate to.
+- Select the Microsoft Windows (PowerShell) machine that you want to provision a certificate to.

-- In Choose a certificate from the inventory, search for and select the certificate to provision, reviewing its Subject DN, Validity, and Fingerprint to confirm accuracy.
+- In Choose a certificate from the inventory, search for and select the certificate to provision.
+Review its Subject DN, Validity, and Fingerprint to confirm accuracy.

-- In CAPI Store, select the certificate store in which to install the certificate.
+- In CAPI Store, select the certificate store to install the certificate.

 - Enter a Friendly Name for the certificate.

-- (Optional) To enable export of the certificate's private key, enable Allow private key to be exported.
+- Optional: To enable export of the certificate's private key, select Allow private key to be exported.

 -

-(Optional) To automatically invoke the PowerShell script, enable Installation Endpoint.
+Optional: To automatically run the PowerShell script, select Installation Endpoint.

 Note